-Hoarding can lead to a multitude of problems and hazards, some of which may be considered a public safety concern.
-Health and safety hazards associated with hoarding are often the side effect of the excess clutter itself and the hoarder’s inability to effectively cleaning and properly maintain the home.
-The hazards associated with hoarding behavior can render a rental property uninhabitable, begin to affect neighboring tenants and put other residents in danger as well.
-Whether you are the property manager or the tenant trying to cleanup after a hoarding, it is important to enlist professional help.
-Dealing with a hoarding cleanup can be physically taxing and mentally stressful without the proper assistance from the right trained professionals.
+Hoarding can lead to various problems and hazards.
+Some of these problems may even be considered a public safety issue.
+Health and safety hazards associated with hoarding are often the side effect of the excess clutter and the hoarder’s inability to cleaning and maintain the home.
+The hazards associated with hoarding behavior can render a rental property uninhabitable, begin to affect neighboring tenants and put other residents in danger.
+Whether you are the property manager or the tenant trying to cleanup after a hoarding, let the professionals help.
+Dealing with a hoarding cleanup can be physically and mentally taxing without the proper assistance from the right trained professionals.

 Cleanup of a hoarding situation can mean coming into contact with various bacteria and dangerous contamination that might have built up over time with the clutter.
 Additionally, cleanup can mean uncovering countless maintenance problems that might have been masked by the hoarded possessions.
-Professional hoarding cleanup technicians have the necessary personal protection gear, cleaning equipment, training and experience to safely remove the clutter, disinfect all surfaces and deodorize the space to restore safe and livable conditions.
+Professional distressed property cleanup technicians in New Jersey have the necessary personal protection gear, cleaning equipment, training and experience to safely remove the clutter, disinfect all surfaces and deodorize the space to restore safe and livable conditions.

 Hoarding Cleanup– New Jersey Property Managers

 In recent years, various television shows have been released that depict the very dramatic and shocking compulsion of hoarding.
 While watching the events unfold on television is both disturbing and entertaining, it becomes all too real when you discover a tenant, in real life, might be hoarder.
 It can be a rather overwhelming discovery.
 As a property manager, you are likely well prepared to come across some homes that will be messier than others; however, in some cases of extreme hoarding, there is no way to prepare for such a shocking discovery.